1MochaChan1/pafy/README.md

 If you want to try this out I would recomment installing the development version of KivyMD from here : https://pypi.org/project/kivymd/

+To use this in Unix based systems make sure remove some of the modules that are used for windows from the requirements.txt

+Also this requires VLC Media Player to be installed to run properly

 Or use these commands :

 git clone https://github.com/kivymd/KivyMD.git --depth 1